-[OHS Act, Part 3]
+[OHS Act, Part 2]

-7. Joint Work Site Health and Safety Committee (JWHSC)
+7. Joint Health and Safety Committee (JHSC)

-The Joint Work Site Health and Safety Committee (JWHSC) is a group of workers and managers who sit together at least every three months to deal with OHS concerns.
+The Joint Health and Safety Committee (JHSC) is a group of employees and managers who sit together at least every three months to deal with OHS concerns.

 The worker representatives on the committee are chosen according to the rules of the union.
 We elect the committee members at our union meetings so they are independent of management and actually represent us.
+The JHSC:

-The JWHSC:
+$\checkmark$ deals with the concerns you raise to them

-- deals with the concerns you raise to them
+✓ inspects the workplace

-- inspects the workplace
+promotes health and safety

-- promotes health and safety
+✓ investigates injuries and serious incidents that could have led to injury They post the minutes of their meetings for everyone to review and stay informed.

-- investigates injuries and serious incidents that could have led to injury
+• Do you know where to find the latest minutes from your JHSC?

-They post the minutes of their meetings for everyone to review and stay informed.
-Do you know where to find the latest minutes from your JWHSC?
+You can raise a health and safety concern at any time with a member of the JHSC.

-You can raise a health and safety concern at any time with a member of the JWHSC.
-Do you know who the worker representatives are your JWHSC?
+• Do you know who the worker representatives are your JHSC?